 Nestled between towering mountains, and flowing streams, Aru Valley is as pristine as it gets.
 Lush green meadows welcome you here.
 Once you move past the small village, numerous meadows and lakes await you.
 If you are up for it, some multi-day treks from here can take you to places, you won’t believe exist!
 The locals pronounce it as आडू (Aadu) and not अरु (Aru) or आरू (Aaru).
 Don’t get confused with the pronunciations.

 Various trek routes originate from Aru village.
-Some of the most popular treks are Kolahoi glacier, Tarsar Marsar lakes, Lidderwat, Katrinag valley etc. Being on a family holiday, any of these multi day treks was out of our agenda, but we did climb up a little to a nice meadow that goes by the name Green Top.
+Some of the most popular treks are Kolahoi glacier, Tarsar Marsar lakes, Lidderwat, Katrinag valley etc. Being on a family holiday, any of these multi day treks was out of our agenda, but we did climb up a little to a nice meadow that goes by the name, Green Top.

 The path takes you up steep slopes through some small gushing streams.
 I enjoyed the horse ride to the top.
 It takes about 90 minutes to reach the Green top from the village.

-Enroute, one will come across many shepherd settlements with the cattle grazing close by.
+En route, one will come across many shepherd settlements with the cattle grazing close by.
 At one point, the scenery reminded me of the little girl’s home as shown in the movie “Bajrangi Bhaijan“.

-Views from the Green top are mesmerizing.
+Views from the Green top are mesmerising.
 Though I wanted to climb up some more, the fading light was a matter of concern.
 We stayed at the top for about an hour, just soaking in the views.
 The peace all around was deafening!
 Temperatures also fall pretty fast along with the fading light in these patches and soon we were braving some chilly winds too.

 On the way down, I ditched the horse and just walked along.
 This allowed me to click more photos as compared to our onward journey.
 Apart from the local shepherds, we did not came across anyone until we retreated to lower levels, near the main market area.

 Aru is one place which still tugs at my heart’s strings, (even after several months!) and I want to spend some more time there, sometime soon.
-Here is a parting shot of the wonderful JKTDC property in the majestic Aru.

 Have you been to Aru, or beyond?
 What was it like and how did you like the experience?
 Would love to hear from you, do let us know in the comments below.